gameserverapp/Platform/Documentation/docs/dashboard/monetization/shop_packs.md

 #### Label

 The `Label` field is an optional field for assigning a label used for filtering in the Shop.
-Only one label is allowed, with a max length of 25 characters.

 ![Monetization - CSV tools - Details - Label field](/img/dashboard/monetization/shop_packs/csv_tool_file_details_label_1.jpg)